rancher/cattle/README.md

 # Developing

-If you are a brave soul and want to hack on Cattle instructions for setting up a development environment and understanding how it works are at the [Rancher Wiki](https://github.com/rancher/rancher/wiki)
+If you are a brave soul and want to hack on Cattle, instructions for setting up a development environment and understanding how it works are at the [Rancher Wiki](https://github.com/rancher/rancher/wiki)

 # License
 Copyright (c) 2014-2015 [Rancher Labs, Inc.](http://rancher.com)